GabyUSTC/lds-homepage/content/authors/tianhaoshi/_index.md

 education:
    courses:
-     - course: MEng in Electronic and Information Engineering
+     - course: PhD in Intelligent Science and Technology
        institution: University of Science and Technology of China
        year: 2022-Now
      - course: BSc in Communication and Information Engineering